What is Brand Storytelling? Should you incorporate it in your brand now?

 So what is a brand story?

-Everything has strengths, and weaknesses, every great thing suffers difficulties or hurdles at the beginning, so does your brand.
-Showing your vulnerability, your strength and how you overcame the difficulties, to be in the place you are now, is what makes a compelling brand story, that will stand out.
+Everything has strengths, and weaknesses, every great thing suffers difficulties at the beginning, so does your brand.
+Showing your vulnerability, strength and how you overcame the difficulties, to be in the present state, is what makes a compelling brand story, that will stand out.